bhandariroshan/algos/P1/explanation_5.md

 The blockchain is implemented using linkedlist.
-Adding a block takes, O(n) operation, since it has to travel to the end of the list to insert the element.
+Since I am using 2 pointers, one to keep track to block chain and another to keep track of tail or last, insert can be done easily in O(1) complexity.
+Hence the overall coplexity of the code is O(1).